-Described as the ‘greatest literary show on Earth’, the ZEE Jaipur Literature Festival is the world’s largest free event of its kind.
+Described as the ‘greatest literary show on Earth’ and the ‘Kumbh of literature’, the ZEE Jaipur Literature Festival is a sumptuous feast of ideas.

-Namita Gokhale is a writer, publisher, and festival director.
-She is the author of fourteen works of fiction and non-fiction.
-HerRead More
+Namita Gokhale is a writer, publisher and festival director.
+She is the author of fourteen books, including eight works of fictionRead More

-William Dalrymple is a bestselling author of In Xanadu, City of Djinns, From the Holy Mountain, White Mughals, The Last Mughal, Nine Lives, and most recently, Return of a King: An Indian Army in Afghanistan.
-He has won the Thomas Cook Travel Book Award, the Sunday Times Young British Writer of the Year Award, the French Prix d’Astrolabe, the Wolfson Prize for History, the Scottish Book of the Year Award, and has, prior to the shortlisting of Return of a King, been longlisted three times for the Samuel Johnson Prize.
-The Italian edition of Return of a King (Il Ritorno di un Re) won the 2015 Hemingway Prize and the prestigious KapuÅ›ciÅ„ski Prize for Literary Reportage.
-In September 2016, a Hindustani translation of The Last Mughal was released as Aakhri Mughal, and in December Juggernaut published his new book, Koh-i-Noor, co-written with Anita Anand.
-Dalrymple is one of the founders and a co-director of the Jaipur Literature Festival.
+William Dalrymple is a bestselling author of several books including most recently, Return of a King: An Indian Army in Afghanistan.
+He has won the Sunday Times Young British Writer of the Year Award, the Wolfson Prize for History, the Scottish Book of the Year Award, and has, prior to the shortlisting of Return of a King, been longlisted three times for the Samuel Johnson Prize.
+The Italian edition of Return of a King won the 2015 Hemingway Prize and the prestigious Kapuściński Prize for Literary Reportage.
+In September 2016, a Hindustani translation of The Last Mughal was released as Aakhri Mughal, and in December Juggernaut published his new book, Kohinoor, co-written with Anita Anand.
+Dalrymple is one of the founders and a co-director of the ZEE Jaipur Literature Festival.

-Sanjoy K. Roy is the Managing Director of Teamwork Arts, which produces over 25 highly acclaimed perRead More
+Sanjoy K. Roy, an entrepreneur of the arts, is the Managing Director of Teamwork Arts, which produces over 25 highly acclaimed perRead More